Latin America Vacations

 Enjoy the oddly acclaimed tallest palm trees in the world, embrace landscapes of epic proportions, and discover Colombia’s colonial charm on this all-inclusive nine-day excursion.
 You will not simply be savoring a cup of coffee here, but you will actually be learning and participating in the creation of some of the best coffee around.
 Let Colombia’s art, culture, music, and festivals wash over you and awaken your senses.

-- Experience Colombia’s diverse landscapes ranging from sandy Caribbean beaches to lush hillside coffee plantations to snow-capped peaks with the unique high-altitude vegetation of the páramo.
+- Explore Colombia’s diverse landscapes ranging from sandy Caribbean beaches to lush hillside coffee plantations to snow-capped peaks with the unique high-altitude vegetation of the páramo

 A few more reasons why you've gotta go: